ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Attribute➞value](Attribute_value.md) - The value for an attribute.
 Usually this is a numerical value (without the units).
  * [value_type](value_type.md) - The semantic type for the value of an attribute.
      * [Attribute➞value_type](Attribute_value_type.md) - The value_type that characterizes the attribute value.
 Usually this is a term from an ontology that describes how to interpret the value.
 For example, 'SIO:001413' indicates that the value is to be interpreted as a percentage.
- * [vital_status](vital_status.md) - The state or condition of being living or deceased; also includes the case where the vital status is unknown.
  * [vital_status_at_sampling](vital_status_at_sampling.md) - Vital Status of an Individual at the point of sampling (eg:'Alive', 'Deceased').
      * [Biospecimen➞vital_status_at_sampling](Biospecimen_vital_status_at_sampling.md)
  * [xref](xref.md) - Database cross references for an entity.